bcwood/dotMath/README.md

     (sin(a)* cos(b/a)) / c

-_If you're only interested in downloading the binary, you can find the 1.0 release on [CodePlex](http://dotmath.codeplex.com/releases/view/875)._
+_The original binary from the project's 1.0 release can be found on [CodePlex](http://dotmath.codeplex.com/releases/view/875)._

 Documentation
 --------------------------------------------------